 Subpart 1.
 Commencement of Case.
-The case is commenced, subsequent to the appointment of the hearing committee or hearing examiner, by the service-provision of a notice and order for hearing by the Department as described in Subpart 2 of this Rule.
+The case is commenced, subsequent to the appointment of the hearing committee or hearing examiner, by the provision of a notice and order for hearing by the Department as described in Subpart 2 of this Rule.

 Subpart 2.
 Contents of Notice and Order.
-A notice of and order for hearing, which shall be a single document, shall be served uponprovided to all parties by the Department and shall contain, among other things, the following:
+A notice and order for hearing, which shall be a single document, shall be provided to all parties by the Department and shall contain, among other things, the following:

-- A. The time, date and place of the prehearing conference; - B. A statement of the determination of the Director or the review committee pursuant to Chapter 141.50(i) or (j), respectively, (d) together with a citation to the relevant provisions of the civil rights ordinance; - C. Notification of the right of the parties to be represented by an attorney, by themselves, or by a person of their choice if not otherwise prohibited as the unauthorized practice of law; - D. A citation to these rules and notification of how copies thereof may be obtained A copy of these rules and a link to their location on the Commission website; - E. A brief description of the procedures to be followed at the prehearing conference and the hearing, including an expectation that the parties be prepared to discuss substantive issues at the prehearing conference, the substantive issues including anything that involves the rights, duties, or obligations of the parties; - E.F.
-A statement advising the parties to bring to the hearing all documents, records, and witnesses they need to support their position a proposed witness list and proposed exhibit list to the prehearing conference; - F.G.
-A statement that subpoenas may be available to compel the attendance of witnesses or the production of documents; - G.H.
-A statement advising the parties that failure to appear at the hearing may result in default and a statement which explains the possible results of default; and - I. A statement advising the parties that if not public data is admitted into evidence it may become public data unless a party objects and asks for relief from the presiding commissioner; - J. A statement advising the parties that if an interpreter or accommodation is needed, the Department must be promptly notified. - H.K.
-Contact information for each party, including if applicable both an email address and physical mailing address, for parties to share copies of their filings with one another.
+- A. The time, date and place of the prehearing conference; - B. A statement of the determination of the Director or the review committee pursuant to Chapter 141.50(i) or (j), respectively, together with a citation to the relevant provisions of the civil rights ordinance; - C. Notification of the right of the parties to be represented by an attorney, by themselves, or by a person of their choice if not otherwise prohibited as the unauthorized practice of law; - D. A copy of these rules and a link to their location on the Commission website; - E. A brief description of the procedures to be followed at the prehearing conference and the hearing, including an expectation that the parties be prepared to discuss substantive issues at the prehearing conference, the substantive issues including anything that involves the rights, duties, or obligations of the parties; - F. A statement advising the parties to bring a proposed witness list and proposed exhibit list to the prehearing conference; - G. A statement that subpoenas may be available to compel the attendance of witnesses or the production of documents; - H. A statement advising the parties that failure to appear at the hearing may result in default and a statement which explains the possible results of default; - I. A statement advising the parties that if not public data is admitted into evidence it may become public data unless a party objects and asks for relief from the presiding commissioner; - J. A statement advising the parties that if an interpreter or accommodation is needed, the Department must be promptly notified. - K. Contact information for each party, including if applicable both an email address and physical mailing address, for parties to share copies of their filings with one another.

 Subpart 3.
-Service Timing.
-The notice of and order for the prehearing conference shall be served provided at least 14 days prior to the scheduled prehearing conference.
+Timing.
+The notice of and order for the prehearing conference shall be provided at least 14 days prior to the scheduled prehearing conference.

 RULE 9.
-Reserved Burden of Proof
+Burden of Proof